-4.2 Demonstration of SNPPar use cases with real data
+Demonstration of SNPPar use cases with real data

-Two data sets from previously published papers reporting homoplasy analysis in E. anophelis33 and B. dolosa34, along with the largest empirically sampled Mtb dataset used for simulation (Global L124 with a sample size of 2,000 plus outgroup), were analysed with SNPPar using default parameters (details in Methods).
-The data sets, commands and outputs are available on GitHub (https://github.com/d-j-e/SNPPar_test).
+Two data sets from previously published papers reporting homoplasy analysis in E. anophelis [33] and B. dolosa [34] along with the largest empirically sampled Mtb dataset used for simulation (Global L124 with a sample size of 2000 plus outgroup), were analysed with SNPPar using default parameters (details in Methods).
+The data sets, commands and outputs are available on GitHub (https://github.com/d-j-e/SNPPar test).

-E. anophelis is an opportunistic pathogen that rarely causes outbreaks, and the genome data from an unusually large outbreak in the US provide a rare opportunity to explore positive selection in this organism.33 SNPPar analysis of the alignment of 369 SNP sites from 68 E. anopheles outbreak genomes took <3 seconds, and identified the same homoplasic SNP that was reported in the original study (which used FastML)33 (see Figure 6).
-The SNP (G to T at position 2,169,660 of the reference sequence) was assigned to two different terminal branches, indicating it had arisen via parallel substitutions in two different outbreak strains (CSID3000521203 and CSID3015183676).
-SNPPar correctly annotated this as a parallel SNP affecting the first position of codon 469 in the wzc capsular export gene (A2T74 09840), resulting in a nonsense mutation (converting the glutamate codon 'GAA' to stop codon 'TAA') and thus truncating the protein as previously reported.35 Because SNPPar annotates all mutation events, the output can also trivially be used to extract gene-level information about selection, not just homoplasic SNPs.
-For example, the original study33 reported that 27 genes had ≥ 2 independent proteinaltering mutations (i.e. nonsynonymous or nonsense mutation events) in the outbreak population, including three with ≥5 protein-altering mutations (a hypothetical protein potentially involved in starch utilization, the capsular export gene wzc, and another sugar transporter similar to wza).
+E. anophelis is an opportunistic pathogen that rarely causes outbreaks, and the genome data from an unusually large outbreak in the US provide a rare opportunity to explore positive selection in this organism [33].
+SNPPar analysis of the alignment of 369 SNP sites from 68 E. anophelis outbreak genomes took <3 s, and identified the same homoplasic SNP that was reported in the original study (which used FastML) [33] (see Fig. 6).
+The SNP (G to T at position 2 169 660 of the reference sequence) was assigned to two different terminal branches, indicating it had arisen via parallel substitutions in two different outbreak strains (CSID3000521203 and CSID3015183676).
+SNPPar correctly annotated this as a parallel SNP affecting the first position of codon 469 in the wzc capsular export gene (A2T74_09840), resulting in a nonsense mutation (converting the glutamate codon 'GAA' to stop codon 'TAA') and thus truncating the protein as previously reported [35].
+Because SNPPar annotates all mutation events, the output can also trivially be used to extract gene-level information about selection, not just homoplasic SNPs.
+For example, the original study [33] reported that 27 genes had two or more independent protein-altering mutations (i.e. non-synonymous or nonsense mutation events) in the outbreak population, including three with five or more protein-altering mutations (a hypothetical protein potentially involved in starch utilization, the capsular export gene wzc, and another sugar transporter similar to wza).
 SNPPar identified the same numbers of mutation events in these 27 genes.
-Five protein-altering SNPs (involving six independent mutation events) were correctly found in wzc, including the two for the parallel nonsense SNP at codon 469 (see Figure 6).
+Five protein-altering SNPs (involving six independent mutation events) were correctly found in wzc, including the two for the parallel nonsense SNP at codon 469 (see Fig. 6).